Solomon Denenberg's Bar Mitzvah

-What is it: A Bat Mitzvah celebrates a child's passage into Jewish adulthood.
-It's the regular Saturday morning Sabbath service at the synagogue, with the participation of the Bat Mitzvah girl and her family and friends.
-Almost all of what happens at a Bat Mitzvah happens every Saturday at the synagogue.
+What is it: A Bar Mitzvah celebrates a child's passage into Jewish adulthood.
+It's the regular Saturday morning Sabbath service at the synagogue, with the participation of the Bar Mitzvah boy and his family and friends.
+Almost all of what happens at a Bar Mitzvah happens every Saturday at the synagogue.

-Dress: Sima will wear something nice.
-Dress for girls should be modest.
+Dress: Dress for girls should be modest.
 Many men will be wearing a suit and a tie, but sweaters and slacks are appropriate as well.

 The yarmulke: It's pronounced Yah'-muh-kuh.
 Men wear a head covering in the synagogue.
 You'll see a stack of them when you enter.
 Grab one to wear until you leave the building.